santiaday/EG-Rule-Manager-App/README.md

 ###Prerequisites

 In order to create your own .jar file and follow along with these installation instructions, you must have Maven installed on your machine.
 Follow these steps to check if you have Maven installed.
+You must also have Git installed on your machine.

 #### Windows: